 Different treatment modalities offered by the NYC anal warts specialist include:

 – These are medications that are applied topically either by the patient or the provider

 – This treatment modality involves the destruction of the affected tissues by freezing

 - Laser therapy

-– A more involved treatment using laser that requires the procedure to be performed in the operating room.
+– A laser anal wart surgery is a more involved treatment using laser that requires the procedure to be performed in the clinic

 – Treatment using a narrow beam of infrared light to the affected area to coagulate the affected tissue.

 As most individuals affected do not have symptoms, the transmission of this disease is very common.

 HPV affects the anus in the same way it affects the cervix as these consist of the same cell types.
 Anyone with rectal warts or those who have receptive anal sex should be tested with an anal pap smear.
 This involves inserting a small swab into the anus and taking samples of the cells by gently brushing the swab in the anal canal.
 The sample is sent to a laboratory to check for the virus subtypes that causes warts, as well as checking for any changes in the cells that make up the lining of the anus.
 If abnormal cells are present, a high-resolution anoscopy (HRA) is warranted.

 As most individuals affected do not have symptoms, the transmission of this disease is very common.
 Keep in mind that using condoms do not protect from HPV infection 100% as there may still be affected area that may come into contact that is not covered by the condoms.

 The best way to prevent HPV infection is through: